Joker282855/blogger-tech/README.md

 8. Basically the other tasks were to have a user be able to create a new blog post and use routes to update or get rid of a post
 9. The last few tasks were having the user sign in again if they were ever idle

-# Assingment Tasks Achieved By:
+# Challenge Tasks Achieved By:
 These tasks were achieved by looking at module 14 and revewing the lesson material.
 It helped as a guide when I had to create posts and had to update an existing post.
 Time management helps a lot with this assignment as well.

 # Screenshot: